CANNED LION HUNTING AND THE LION BONE TRADE

 A few days after the lion cub is born it is taken from its mother.
 As the mother thinks she has lost her cubs, so she will almost immediately come back into estrus, her sole purpose is to be a breeding machine for the trophy hunting outfitter.
 She spends her whole life giving birth and having her cubs ripped away from her, and she never gets the chance to be a mother.
 Once her body is useless and can no longer have cubs she is either offered to be shot for a bargain price or just thrown in for free as part of another hunt.

-When the lion is fully grown, it then comes time for the lion to be shot, so it is released into a small enclosure.
-The hunters are generally driven around the enclosure, on the back of open vehicles, looking for the tame, hand raised lion, which now has no fear of humans, and so will often come very close to the vehicle.
-Meat is often hung out and they wait for the lion to start eating and then the hunters open fire as it eats.
-Often the tame lion will be laid underneath a tree and as it sees the people approach it just glances over and glances away, as it does not see people as a threat.
-The cowards open fire and take pleasure in watching the animal roll around the floor in agony, then watch the life drain out of its body.
-We have seen many videos of these canned hunts and they are shocking and horrifying, to the average person this is abhorrent, but to the hunters, this is sport?.
+When that same tame lion is fully grown, it then comes time for the lion to be shot, so it is released into a small enclosure.
+The hunters are generally driven around the enclosure, on the back of open vehicles, looking for the tame, hand-raised lions, which now has no fear of humans and so will often come very close to the vehicle.
+Meat is often hung out and the hunters open fire once the lion “takes the bait” and starts to eat.
+This way of shooting is also called “Put and Take”: often the tame lion feels it has freedom for the first time in its life, released from a cage and as it sees the hunters approach it just glances over and glances away, as it does not see people as a threat.
+The cowards open fire and take pleasure in watching the bewildered animal roll around in agony, then watch the life drain out of its body.
+Sometimes it takes days of agony before the lion dies of its wounds.
+Videos of these canned hunts are shocking and horrifying – to the average person this is abhorrent, but to the hunters it is sport?

 In 2012, Avaaz launched an advertising campaign in airports calling for President Zuma to put an end to the horrific lion bone trade.
 It took around one week for President Zuma to order the posters to be pulled down.
 Avaaz then started an online petition which already has over 700,000 signatures calling for an end to the lion bone trade and then subsequently won a high court battle to say that it was unconstitutional for these posters to have been removed.